breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 var dev = process.env.NODE_ENV !== 'production';
 ```

-Sourc maps will make our `bundle.js` way bigger.
-By choosing `none` in production mode, we can reduce the bundled js file by 90%.
+Source maps will make our `bundle.js` way bigger.
+By choosing `none` in production mode, we can reduce the bundled JS file by 90%.
-Also the webpack `mode` will do some nice predefined steps for us like uglifying the code so it becomes even more reduced.
+Also, the webpack `mode` will do some nice predefined steps for us, like uglifying the code so it becomes even more reduced.

 ```javascript
 mode: dev ? 'development' : 'production',
 devtool: dev ? 'inline-source-map' : 'none'
 ```

-In developement mode we have to add the `webpack-hot-middleware/client` to our entry so react is able to accept the hot-reload.
+In development mode, we have to add the `webpack-hot-middleware/client` to our entry so React is able to accept the hot-reload.

 ```javascript
 entry: dev